 4. Even stars will fail in an information vacuum

-I didn’t know the CIO well, but he seemed sharp, high-energy, practical — all the right stuff.
+I didn’t know the CIO well, but he seemed sharp, high-energy, practical—all the right stuff.
 My responsibilities included HR, so I asked the president to explain the problem.
 The bottom-line was that the CIO “just didn’t understand the big picture.”
-I pointed out that he rarely included the CIO in other executive conversations — most of his in-depth conversations were held with just one other executive.
+I pointed out that he rarely included the CIO in other executive conversations—most of his in-depth conversations were held with just one other exec.

-That was an eye-opener, so he changed his approach and started including the CIO in those high-level conversations.
+That was an eye-opener for him.
+He changed his approach and started including the CIO in those high-level conversations.
 And guess what?
 Our CIO was a star!
-All he needed was context — the big picture.
+All he needed was context—the big picture.

 5. Be absolutely predictable

-I had another colleague whose miserable time management meant that he was frequently hours late for business meetings — yet he expected his staff to blow off their personal commitments to stay late so he could catch up.
+I had another colleague whose miserable time management meant that he was frequently hours late for business meetings—yet he expected his staff to blow off their personal commitments and stay late so he could catch up.
 He was quick with a smile and small talk, but none of that overcame the resentment his team felt.
 The one thing they knew they could count on him to do: drop the ball.

 Several lessons here: First, trust and respect exist only when people can predict how you’ll behave.
 If you’re erratic, trust and respect aren’t possible.
 Second, respecting your team’s time as if it were your own is one of the greatest relationship-building tools available for managers.
 It makes it possible to ask your team for the earth and get it — on those rare occasions when the situation demands it.
 Make everything a fire drill, and pretty soon, nothing matters.